 Lexi Feinberg is a freelance film critic contributing to Big Picture Big Sound, Cinema Blend, JoBlo, Pop Syndicate and Show Business Weekly, a New York City trade paper.
 She graduated from Adelphi University and has since held editorial positions at TV Guide and Forbes.com.

-Marilyn Ferdinand founded and blogs at Ferdy on Films.
-She cofounded the fundraising For the Love of Films: The Film Preservation Blogathon.
-She has written on film and film preservation for Humanities magazine, Fandor, Cine-File and the San Francisco Silent Film Festival.
+Marilyn Ferdinand is the founder of the review and commentary site Ferdy on Films (2005-2018) and the fundraising Love of Films: The Film Preservation Blogathon.
+She currently writes for Cine-File and has written on film and film preservation for Humanities magazine, Fandor, and the San Francisco Silent Film Festival.
 She lives in the Chicago area.

 Cynthia Fuchs is Film and TV reviews editor at PopMatters.com and director of Film & Media Studies and Associate Professor of English, Film & Video Studies, African and African American Studies, Sport & American Culture, and Women and Gender Studies at George Mason University.

 Karen Gordon is a film critic, arts journalist, radio producer, as well as a story editor and narration writer for documentary TV and film.
 Her recent project the IMAX film “Volcanoes: Fires of Creation” premiered in fall 2018, and will roll out internationally through 2019.
 She hosts, and does live Q&A’s at film events.
 She has ghost written three best selling cookbooks, with celebrity chef David Rocco.